 The Windows Custom App Library Item is available for Windows devices

-For what end users see when a Windows Custom App or Auto App install waits on running apps, including the system tray close-app prompt, see User Experience with Windows Apps.
+For what end users see when pending Auto App or Windows Custom App updates are available—including the Iru system tray Updates list and when a running app must close first—see User Experience with Windows Apps.

 Create a Windows Custom App Library Item